-- (1) Mr. Murphy resigned from his position prior to meeting vesting requirements for either retirement plan listed. - (2) Mr. Platzer's benefit includes amounts accrued over nine years with a prior employer. - (3) In all cases, other than Mr. Platzer, years of credited service do not exceed the executive's period of employment with the Company (and affiliates).
+(3) Mr. Platzer's pension benefit includes amounts accrued over nine years with a prior employer.

+(4) In all cases, other than Mr. Platzer, years of credited service do not exceed the executive's period of employment with the Company (and affiliates).
 Years of credited service may be less than actual service because (i) benefits under the U.S. qualified defined benefit plan were frozen effective December 31, 2005 or (ii) a definition of years of credited service under the applicable plan takes into account less than full years of employment.